CtrlK

 Suggestions

-Add the WCAG contrast ratio requirements (4.5:1 for normal text, 3:1 for large text) and the formula for calculating relative luminance
+Add concrete WCAG contrast ratio requirements (4.5:1 AA normal text, 3:1 AA large text, 7:1 AAA) with executable code to calculate relative luminance

 DimensionReasoningScore